JuliaDynamics/Agents.jl/docs/src/index.md

       the model.
     - A new `container` keyword can be passed during the model creation to decide the container type of the agents inside the model.
 By default it is equal to `Dict`.
-Passing `Vector` in a `StandardABM` instead recreates the functionality of an `UnremovableABM`, as such this model type is deprecated.
+Passing `Vector` in a `StandardABM` instead recreates the functionality of an `UnremovableABM`, so this model type is deprecated.
     - The `@agent` macro is now THE way to create agent types for Agents.jl simulations since now supports declaring default and constant fields.
 Directly creating structs by hand is